-Original Federal Emergency Management Agency (FEMA) Flood Insurance Studies (FIS) for counties within the Neuse River basin study area date back to the early 1990s.
+Original FEMA Flood Insurance Studies (FIS) for counties within the Neuse River basin study area date back to the early 1990s.
 These studies included hydrologic and hydraulic analyses for the majority of watercourses in the basin.
-Many of the initial FIS for these counties were prepared by USACE for FEMA under an inter-agency agreement.
-Streams were studied in varying degrees of detail due to the study's mixed rural and urban footprint and availability of engineering data.
+Many of the initial FIS for these counties were prepared by the U.S. Army Corps of Engineers (USACE) for the Federal Emergency Management Agency (FEMA) under an inter-agency agreement.
+Streams were studied in varying degrees of detail due to the study's mixed rural and urban footprint.